Andrius-Anselmi/Andrius-Anselmi/README.md

 ---

-I build backend systems that are meant to last.
-My focus is on Java and Spring Boot — layered architecture, clean contracts, the kind of code that doesn't fall apart when requirements change.
+I'm a curious person who ended up in backend development for a simple reason: I like logic, and I hate CSS.

+My focus is on Java and Spring Boot.
+The kind of work where the problem is interesting, the architecture matters, and there's always something new to figure out.

-Currently learning by doing: studying computer science, working as an intern, and shipping real projects in between.
+Currently studying CS, working as an intern, and building things that actually make sense under the hood.

 ---